-Were you or a family member injured by a dog bite/attack?
+Were you or a family member injured by a dog bite or attack in Syracuse?
 We can hold the dog’s owner accountable for the injuries you suffered.
 Contact us for a free consultation.

 Thousands of people are injured by vicious dogs each year.
 These attacks – especially on children – can result in physically and emotionally devastating injuries.
 We can hold the owner of the dog accountable for the dog’s vicious act, and secure compensation for your pain and suffering, disfigurement, emotional distress and other economic loss.